berk245/my-word-space-2022/README.md

 This project uses a MySQL database to store and retrieve data.
 In order to run the project locally, make sure to setup a local database.
 Files within the models folder display the required tables and fields.

+# Update the Link
+If you want to run frontend locally, please refer to the instructions [here](https://github.com/berk245/my-word-space-2022/blob/cyber-security/frontend/README.md)

 ## Environment Variables